cschweda/blockchain-demo/README.md

    - Start with a block containing data, timestamp, and previous block's hash
    - Add a random number (nonce)
    - Calculate the hash of all this information
-   - If the hash doesn't meet the requirements (starts with "00" in our demo), change the nonce and try again
+   - If the hash doesn't meet the requirements (starts with "00" in this demo), change the nonce and try again
    - Keep trying until you find a valid hash

 2. **Why It's Hard**: